6. The Rapture and Day of the Lord

 1Concerning the coming of our Lord Jesus Christ and our being gathered to him, we ask you, brothers, 2not to become easily unsettled or alarmed by some prophecy, report or letter supposed to have come from us, saying that the day of the Lord has already come.
 3Don't let anyone deceive you in any way, for that day will not come until the rebellion occurs and the man of lawlessness is revealed, the man doomed to destruction.
 4He will oppose and will exalt himself over everything that is called God or is worshiped, so that he sets himself up in God's temple, proclaiming himself to be God.
 5Don't you remember that when I was with you I used to tell you these things?
 (2 Thessalonians 2:1-5).

-- The second thing Paul says must happen before the Day of the Lord is for the man of lawlessness (another name for the Antichrist) to be revealed (v.
+2) The Man of Lawlessness Revealed.
+The second thing Paul says must happen before the Day of the Lord is for the man of lawlessness (another name for the Antichrist) to be revealed (v.
 3).
 I believe that he will resolve the Palestinian problem and a peace treaty or covenant will be signed on the whole issue of Jerusalem (Daniel 9:27).
 His bargaining position will be to allow the Jewish people to rebuild their Temple on the Temple Mount in Jerusalem in exchange for the Palestinians to have a state in east Jerusalem.
 This peace covenant or treaty is a sign for us to watch.
-Those who hold to a Pre-Tribulation viewpoint do not think that the Church will witness any of these things.
-However, even in Paul’s day, the Holy Spirit warned the Thessalonians, and us, to be aware of these events as signs of His coming.
+Those who hold to a Pre-Tribulation viewpoint do not think the Church will witness any of these things.
+However, even in Paul's day, the Holy Spirit warned the Thessalonians, and us, to be aware of these events as signs of His coming.

 6And now you know what is holding him [Antichrist] back, so that he may be revealed at the proper time.
 7For the secret power of lawlessness is already at work; but the one who now holds it back will continue to do so till he is taken out of the way.
 8And then the lawless one [Antichrist] will be revealed, whom the Lord Jesus will overthrow with the breath of his mouth and destroy by the splendor of his coming (2 Thessalonians 2:6-8).